 Clarendon & Pittsford Railroad GP16 802, ex.
 CSXT 1758, exx.
 Seaboard 4703, exxx.
 Seaboard Coast Line 788, nee Atlantic Coast Line 103 built by Electro-Motive Division in 1950.

 The owner of this roundhouse in Burlington.

 The Paint Shed of the Vermont Railroad in the roundhouse.

-Washington County Railroad GP-38-2 202 was purchased new by the Vermont Railroad and it is up in the air as they are working on the traction motors in the truck.
+Washington County Railroad GP38-2 202, built by Electro-Motive Division in 1974, was purchased new by the Vermont Railroad and it is up in the air as they are working on the traction motors in the truck.

 Locomotive trucks and traction motors.

 Views outside of the roundhouse and Burlington turntable.

 Providence & Worcester GP38 2011, ex.
 Conrail 7794, nee Penn Central 7794 built by Electro-Motive Division in 1969.